araten10/EdgewarePlusPlus/README.md

 Reminder: Check out the "Pack Info" tab for more information on these packs once you download them~

+### Basic Packs

+These packs are the basic bread and butter of Edgeware++!
+No need to run them any special way, just load in and enjoy!

 [**Edgeware++ Test Pack**](https://mega.nz/file/VbsEmbLD#gCLx6Ftv161oT7u3yiU8altS07QSElTz-Xo9kRmcugM)
 **Version: 2** *[17MB]* *[No pack configuration!]*
 The original test pack for Edgeware++!
 It's fairly old, and i'm not sure how much i'll be updating it in the future.
 However, it's completely SFW, has examples for most features up to version ~13, and is extremely small in the filesize department.
 This is a good place to start if you just want to test running Edgeware, or learn how to make a basic pack!